ojcchar/csci680-base-repo/README.md

 # csci680-base-repo
-Base repository for CSCI 680 (Fall 2021)
+Base repository for CSCI 680 - Software Maintenance and Evolution